ianw89/SelfCalGroupFinder/README.md

 - Various common python packages (tested on Python 3.11)
 - pip3 install Cython, scipy, numpy, jupyter, astropy, pydl

+There is a Python GroupCatalog class that wraps the C-based group finder and handles some pre-processing and post-processing.
+Documentation on what python packages are needed to use this is pending.
+Using the GroupCatalog class to make a BGS catalog is out of the box is broken right now by:
+- IAN_MXXL_LOST_APP_TO_Z_FILE, not part of repo
+- SDSS Vanilla v2.pickle for SDSS fill-ins, not part of repo

 The C-based group finder:
+THIS IS OUT OF DATE; NEED TO UPDATE.

 Basic Usage:
 kdGroupFinder inputfile zmin zmax frac_area [fluxlim] [color] [wcenvalues 1-6] [Bsat_values 1-4] [wchi_values 1-4]> out